Prague metro

 Prague Metro

-There are three metro lines designated A, B and C, with frequent services operating from approximately 0500 until midnight every day.
-The first line started in 1974 and there have been many extensions since, the latest being to Letňany in 2008 where the terminus is laid out on a large greenfield site with extensive car parking and a bus station.
-An extension of Line A beyond Dejvická to Motol is under construction, and it will eventually continue to the Airport.
-There are plans to continue expanding the system, with a new Line D proposed for the future.
+There are three metro lines designated A, B and C (see plan), with frequent services operating from approximately 0500 until midnight every day.
+The first line started in 1974 and there have been many extensions since.
+In 2008 Line C was extended to Letnany where the terminus was laid out on a large greenfield site with extensive car parking and a bus station.
+Construction of a 6 km extension of Line A beyond Dejvická to Nemocnice Motol (the University Hospital) started in 2010 and the line opened in April 2015, with three intermediate stations.

-The standard fare scale applies to all metro, tram and bus lines as explained on the Using Public Transport page.
+The standard fare scale applies to all metro, tram and bus lines as explained on the Getting Around page.

 Websites about the Metro

-Another useful website is www.mhdcr.biz which has photos of every station on Line A, Line B and Line C. Other websites with pages in English about the Prague metro include urbanrail.net (recommended) and doprava.cx.
+Other websites with pages in English about the Prague metro include urbanrail.net (the map includes planned line D) and doprava.cx.

 What to look for